What to do when you need to quarantine at home or in the place you're staying after you arrive in England from abroad.

 You must follow the guidance on how to stay safe and prevent the spread of COVID-19.
 You must quarantine and provide the address of your overnight stop on your passenger locator form in addition to your declared accommodation address.

-As soon as you arrive at your place of quarantine you should, as far as possible, avoid contact with other people in the place where you’re quarantining to reduce the risk of spreading COVID-19.
+You should, as far as possible, avoid contact with other people in the place where you’re quarantining to reduce the risk of spreading COVID-19.

 You should stay in a well ventilated room with an outside window that can be opened, separate from other people in your home.